InsiyaKanjee/Project-2/README.md

 The following are some of the key steps taken to make this data set ready to use:

-    -The file code code not be decoded by the UTF-8 format and needed to apply 'unicode_escape' to load the file appropriately
+    -The file code could not be decoded by the UTF-8 format and needed to apply 'unicode_escape' to load the file appropriately
     -Remove columns with NaN Values (every alternate column was NaN), delete unecessary rows, and other NaN values -The column names were the Year and the the data was in a 'pivot' format, used the melt function to transform the columns to be included as row values
     -The naming convention countries in the data base was different from the other databases.
-Efforts were made to identify those discrepancy and replace the values in the HDI data set.
+Efforts were made to identify those discrepancy and replace the values in the HDI data set using the HDI_countries_CD.csv file in Raw Data.

 ### GDP & Suicide
     -Selecting relevant columns from the “GDP” and “Suicide” dataset, such as location code, year, and value and saving them in to new datasets